 The Black Mamba Rangers are also mothers, who know how to nurture a child to understand the basics of life and thus the importance of looking after our environment.

 Transfrontier Africa in conjunction with Balule Nature Reserve, has an active rhino research program which is designed to investigate the effectiveness of the “Rhino range expansion program” and all other aspects of rhino management and protection based on scientific investigation.

-This includes the daily monitoring of the rhino to design a real-time locality map of rhinos in the hot-spots and high-risk areas in order to aid in deploying the anti-poaching units effectively.
+This includes the daily monitoring of the rhino to design a real-time locality map of rhinos in the hot-spots and high-risk areas to aid in deploying the anti-poaching units effectively.
 The location of rhinos is deduced from rhino sightings or signs recorded by our anti-poaching patrols, as well as using technology such as camera traps, VHF and GPS transmitters.

 All this information is captured then collaborated at the Black Mamba Operations Room and is used by management to ensure all anti-poaching units are deployed in the correct areas to protect the rhino